akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_1.md

 When we stopped actor `first`, it stopped its child actor, `second`, before stopping itself.
 This ordering is strict, _all_ `postStop()` hooks of the children are called before the `postStop()` hook of the parent is called.

-The @ref[Actor Lifecycle](../actors.md#actor-lifecycle) section of the Akka reference manual provides details on the full set of lifecyle hooks.
+The @ref:[Actor Lifecycle](../actors.md#actor-lifecycle) section of the Akka reference manual provides details on the full set of lifecyle hooks.

 ### Failure handling